Company Updates

 Toplyne - a GTM orchestration platform

 To us, being product-led is a philosophy that casts the product as the protagonist in each part of a user’s journey.
-Whether it's signing up, engaging with the product, sharing with friends, or buying a premium plan; the product is the lead actor, and sales, marketing, and engineering are the supporting cast.
+Whether it's signing up, engaging with the product, sharing with friends, or buying a premium plan; the product is the lead actor, and sales, marketing, and Engineering Blog are the supporting cast.

 In classic venture capital fashion 🤷🏻♂️, here’s a thesis note to explain the what and the why of Toplyne.